 Orel or Oryol is a city located in the European part of Russia, on both sides of the Oka River and its tributary, the Orlik River, about 364 km south-west of Moscow.
-It is the capital of the Orlovskaya oblast.
-Orel is an important transport, educational, cultural, and tourist center of Central Russia.
+It is the capital of the Orlovskaya region, an important transport, educational, cultural, and tourist center of Central Russia.

 In the early 16th century, the settlement of Orel became part of the Moscow principality.
 In 1566, in accordance with Ivan the Terrible’s order, a fortress was founded here to protect the southern borders of the state.
 This year is considered the founding year of Orel.